 Nothing is ever set in stone in the markets.
 But knowing what those patterns, trends and candlesticks are telling you will go a long way to help minimize your risk.

 Stocks rarely move in a straight line.
+That would be too easy.
 Often, bullish stocks will move like steps up a staircase.
 Bull flags will have make that flag pole move up, then go sideways a little and consolidate before shooting another flag pole back up.

 When you’re bullish in your swing trading techniques you want to wait for that pullback for an entry.
 Typically with swing trading we look for “three waves” before a consolidation move, or selloff move, often back to the lower end of the channel or support.
 This becomes a short term bearish trend within an overall uptrend.